 This breathing exercise is only a band-aid and is not a permanent cure.
 The permanent solution to nervousness must be the desire to produce music, the pride and joy of controlling the audience with music.
-A certain amount of nervousness is necessary because you can't he lackadaisical and perform your best.
-A good performer is not bothered mistakes because the music is so much more important than mistakes.
-Excessive nervousness will adversely affect the music while the joy of producing great the performance. music enhances Performance anxiety tends to be an all-ornothing phenomenon: either you enjoy performing or you are debilitated by performance anxiety.
+A certain amount of nervousness is necessary because you can't be lackadaisical and perform your best.
+A good performer is not bothered by mistakes because the music is so much more important than mistakes.
+Excessive nervousness will adversely affect the music while the joy of producing great music enhances the performance.
+Performance anxiety tends to be an all-or-nothing phenomenon: either you enjoy performing or you are debilitated by performance anxiety.
 The transition from performance anxiety to the joy of performing can be the most profound transformation in the life of a musician.
 Although breathing exercises are just band-aids, they can help you to achieve that transformation.